Lews Baitcaster Combo Review Expert Tips for Better Casting

 Drag calibration

 Make a few test runs with anchored lines to check drag engagement.
-Pull on the line and listen for smooth slip Adjust drag knob in quarter turn increments and re test.
-The goal is predictable slip under load not sudden grabbing or jerking.
+Pull on the line and listen for smooth slip.
+Adjust the drag knob in quarter-turn increments and retest.
+The goal is predictable slip under load, not sudden grabbing or jerking.

 The casting checklist

-Before each cast check line path guides are clear, lure is appropriate and the thumb is positioned to control spool speed.
+Before each cast, check line path guides are clear, the lure is appropriate, and the thumb is positioned to control spool speed.
 A short precast routine reduces errors and speeds improvements.

 Casting accuracy and distance